CERTCC/Vultron/docs/process_models/report_management.md

 designating reports unaccompanied by a working proof-of-concept exploit as _Invalid_ by default.

+!!! note ""
--   All Participants SHOULD have a clearly defined process for validating reports in the _Received_ state.
+    Participants SHOULD have a clearly defined process for validating reports in the _Received_ state.

--   Participants SHOULD perform at least a minimal credibility check on reports as a minimum validation process before exiting the _Received_ state.
+!!! note ""
+    Participants SHOULD have a clearly defined process for transitioning reports from the _Received_ state to the _Valid_ or _Invalid_ states.

+!!! note ""
--   Participants MAY perform a more technical report validation process before exiting the _Received_ state.
+    Participants MAY perform a more technical report validation process before exiting the _Received_ state.

+!!! note ""
--   Regardless of the technical rigor applied in the validation process, Participants SHOULD proceed only after validating the reports they receive.
+    Regardless of the technical rigor applied in the validation process, Participants SHOULD proceed only after validating the reports they receive.

+!!! note ""
--   Participants SHOULD transition all valid reports to the _Valid_ state and all invalid reports to the _Invalid_ state.
+    Participants SHOULD transition all valid reports to the _Valid_ state and all invalid reports to the _Invalid_ state.

+!!! note ""
--   Regardless of the content or quality of the initial report, once a Vendor confirms that a reported vulnerability affects one or more of their product(s) or service(s), the Vendor SHOULD designate the report as _Valid_.
+    Regardless of the content or quality of the initial report, once a Vendor confirms that a reported vulnerability affects one or more of their product(s) or service(s), the Vendor SHOULD designate the report as _Valid_.